EdwinWenink/archive_fever/content/micro/2019-06-08-tim-harford-ten-email-commandments.md

 type: micro
 bookmark: true
 ---
 Very good read about how to manage email in a sane way.
-For an implementation with mu4e and org-mode, see [here](http://pragmaticemacs.com/emacs/master-your-inbox-with-mu4e-and-org-mode/)
+[Implementation with mu4e and org-mode.](http://pragmaticemacs.com/emacs/master-your-inbox-with-mu4e-and-org-mode/)